chiappo98/fast_detector_Response/README.md

 ```
 where
 - `config_file`: contains some parameters for the DAQ simulation, such as the PDE and cross-talk probability for the SiPM sensors, togheter with their physical dimensions.
 The file name is *config.xml*.
-- `input_ROOT_file`: is a file named *sensors.root*, which contains all the information about the photons propagating from the charged particles trajetories towards the sensors surface.
+- `input_ROOT_file`: a file named *sensors.root*, which contains all the information about the photons propagating from the charged particles trajetories towards the sensors surface.
 In particular it provides the energy, arrival time and inpact coordinates of each photon.
-- `output_drdf_file`: is usually a file named *response.drdf*.
+- `output_drdf_file`: a file named *response.drdf*.
 It is an image file in a custom-made format.
 The single response.drdf file contains the 2D plot of all the sensor matrices with the number of photons detected on each SiPM and the arrival time of the first one of them.
 - `-nc` option: this options allows the user to retrive the total number of photons arrived on each SiPM without considering, for example, PDE or cross-talk.
 - `-e` option: allows the user to specify the number of event to be computed, if different from the total one.
 - `-s` option: allows the user to specify the starting event, if different from 0.
 To be used *only* if the number of event is *smaller* than the total one.